captainsafia/legit/README.md

     -h, --help               output usage information
     -V, --version            output the version number
     -a, --list-all           List installed licenses
-    -l, --license <license>  The license (SPDX ID) to include -u, --user <user>        The individual who owns the license -y, --year <year>        The year the license is effective -d, --oneline <oneline>  One line to give the program name and a brief idea of what it does
+    -l, --license            The license to include, as an SPDX License Identifier (mandatory) -u, --user <user>        The individual who owns the IP (mandatory) -y, --year <year>        The year the license is effective (optional, defaults to this year) -n, --name <name>        A short name for the package (mandatory) -w, --webpage <URL>      The URL of the home of the package e.g. on GitHub (optional, defaults to NONE)

 ```